A Little More About Us...

 MIA

-Mia (she/her/hers) leads our handbuilding workshops.
+Mia (she/her/hers) leads our handbuilding workshops and teaches multi-week wheel throwing classes.
 She started working with clay when Monterey Clay Studio opened and has since become an integral part in our behind the scenes operations (i.e. the studio is clean because of her!).
 She took to working with clay very quickly and loves to make decorative yet functional items.
 Mia honed her throwing skills in class and her handbuilding skills during her kiddo’s nap time.
 She has lots of ideas for handbuilding workshops in 2026 - stay tuned!

 Jess (she/her/hers) is a ceramic artist who primarily teaches our Play with Clay workshops.
 She started taking classes at a local studio in 2019 and knew this was going to be more than a hobby, quickly adding lessons to her calendar each week.
 Whether filling her shelves with her own designs or teaching friends and family that come into town, she is eager to share the joy clay can bring.